 Once completed, restart your computer and check if you can access the drive without issues.

 One of the issues that comes with “the request failed due to a fatal device hardware error” is your disk not be initialized and is therefore, “unknown” to the computer.
 You can fix the “requested failed due to a fatal device hardware error” by reformatting and initializing the disk using the following steps.

-2. Choose to perform a quick format by selecting the file system and hit “OK”.
+2. Choose to perform a quick format by selecting the file system and hitting “OK”.

 3. Choose which partition style you want - either MBR (Master Boot Record) or GPT (GUID Partition Table)

-4. Check the option to replace owner, press Apply.
+4. Check the option to replace the owner, and press Apply.

 Your hard drive disk should now be properly partitioned and should now be recognized by your computer and no longer throw up the “unknown - not initialized” error.